parasmehta/giscup2016/README.md

 ## FU Berlin submission

-This project is an implementation for the [SIGSPATIAL 2016 Cup](http://sigspatial2016.sigspatial.org/giscup2016/).
+This project is an implementation for the [GIS Cup 2016](http://sigspatial2016.sigspatial.org/giscup2016/).
+It got the third place among all submissions.

 ## Build